 The main thing I would say in getting started is to just study your craft.
 Once you study your craft, you’ll learn more about marketing and taking pictures, and getting an agent.
 But the core of everything is to study your craft.
 What good is having an agent or fancy pictures if you can’t support it with your skill?
 So that would be my biggest piece of advice, start to study.
 Read everything you can get your hands on, watch YouTube videos, learn from the greats, get a coach, and immerse yourself in the medium in which you want to work.

-Can you tell us about your YouTube channel and your future upload plans?
+Can you tell us about your YouTube channel and what are your future upload plans?

 What do you enjoy most about your career?